Ryunosuke1219/MCD-diagnostic-prediction/README.md

 ## Repository Structure

-- `00_data_preprocessing.ipynb`: Contains the data preprocessing steps, including handling missing values using multivariate imputation by chained equations.
+- `00_data_preprocessing.ipynb`: Code for the data preprocessing steps, including handling missing values using multivariate imputation by chained equations.
 - `01_mode_development.ipynb`: Code for hyperparameter tuning using Bayesian optimization with stratified 5-repeated 5-fold cross-validation for all models.
 - `02_model_evaluation.ipynb`: Code for internal validation of the models, including performance metrics calculation like AUROC, AUPRC, and Brier score.
 - `03_model_interpretations.ipynb`: Code for interpreting the models using the SHAP method to provide attribution values for each predictor variable.